isomerpages/moe-eunoiajc/news/2024/_posts/2024-02-23-post-2023 A Level Results – With Purpose and Courage.md

 ---
 <p>Eunoia Junior College congratulates our Class of 2023 for their holistic
 achievements at the 2023 Singapore-Cambridge GCE A-Level Examination.
-Striving through the pandemic measures and thriving , the Class of 2023 displayed purpose, heart and courage throughout their journey in Eunoia.</p>
+Striving through the pandemic measures and thriving in transition, the Class of 2023 displayed purpose, heart and courage during their journey in Eunoia.</p>
 <p>The college is proud of all 654 Eunoians who sat the 2023 GCE A-Level
 Examination.
 The cohort achieved a median University Admission Score (UAS) of 85 rank points and a mean UAS of 82.6 rank points.
 Over 5 in 10 students